How to open a bank account in Canada

-Planning to relocate or just moved to Canada?
+Planning to relocate or just moved to Canada from the UK?
 There are lots of things to sort out when you move overseas, from getting a visa to finding somewhere to live.
 But one of the first things you’ll need is a bank account.

 Without a bank account, you’ll find it difficult to pay rent and bills, and to make everyday purchases such as groceries.
 You’ll also need somewhere to receive your salary if you’re planning to work in Canada.